Ron Johnson (businessman)

-Ron Johnson (born October 15, 1959) is the CEO and founder of Enjoy Technology.
+Ron Johnson (born October 15, 1959) is the former CEO and founder of Enjoy Technology.
 Previously, he was CEO of JCPenney, where he led a failed effort to fundamentally reshape the retailer; senior vice president of retail operations at Apple Inc., where he developed the concept of the Apple Retail Stores and the Genius Bar; and the vice president of merchandising for Target Corporation, where he was credited for making the store appeal to a younger and trendier crowd.
 Johnson is on the Board of Directors of Globality Inc, a start-up based in Menlo Park, California.

 Early life and education

 Johnson was born in Edina, Minnesota, on October 16, 1958, to an executive at General Mills and a homemaker.
 He was the captain of the Edina High School soccer and baseball teams.
 Johnson later earned a Bachelor of Art, Economics from Stanford University and an MBA degree from Harvard Business School.